 - Wales: Education Workforce Council in Wales (EWC).

 Guidance on pre-employment checks

-- England: Department for Education (DfE) guidance on pre-employment checks for schools is included in Keeping children safe in education: statutory guidance for schools and colleges (DfE, 2016).
+- England: Department for Education (DfE) guidance on pre-employment checks for schools is included in Keeping children safe in education: statutory guidance for schools and colleges (PDF) (Department for Education (DfE) 2018).

 - Northern Ireland: the Department of Education has issued guidance for schools and employing authorities on pre-employment safer recruitment practices for volunteers (Department of Education Northern Ireland (DENI), 2012) and paid staff (DENI, 2013).